niranzri/sportsHub-frontend/README.md

 # About

 Hello!
-We are Noe, Hristina and Marine.
+We are Noe, Hristina and Marine.  <br>
 Our final project is an app where the companies can offer their sports activity and users can choose an activity of interested and location preference.

 ![allactivities](./src/pictures/allActivities.png)